 The Mexican mealybug is found commonly on numerous ornamental plants, a few of which are Aralia, chrysanthemum, English ivy, geranium, Gynura, hollyhock, Ixia, lantana, and poinsettia.
 This insect is also a minor pest of lima beans in the warmer parts of the United States.
-Heavily infested plants become wilted, stunted, and dark with sooty molds that grow in honeydew excreted by the mealybugs.
-The mealybugs themselves as well as their ovisacs also disfigure heavily infested plants.
+Although not as severly damaging as citurs mealybugs, heavily infested plants eventually become wilted, stunted, and dark with sooty molds that grow in honeydew excreted by the mealybugs.
+The mealybugs themselves as well as their ovisacs also disfigure infested plants.

 Mealybugs are not easy to control.
 If only a few plants are infested and the number of mealybugs is low, mealybugs can be removed with a cotton swab dipped in rubbing alcohol.
 The plant can then be washed with a mild soapy water to remove residual wax and honeydew left by the mealybugs (about 2% soap, not detergent).
 The plants must be observed closely for a few weeks and new mealybugs removed as they appear.
 Soaps labeled for use as insecticides for mealybug control on ornamental plants include Safer's, Citrusoap, and Olympic brands.
 These soaps are available from garden shops and plant centers.
 Insecticidal soaps are popular with some horticulturists because of their relative safety to people.
 Houseplant sprays and granular treatments are also available for home use.
 If labeled for mealybugs, they should give adequate control.
 Mealybug ovisacs complicate control measures because pesticides do not readily penetrate into the ovisac to kill the eggs.
 Consequently, plants infested with mealybugs probably should be treated at weekly intervals at least twice and probably three times for complete control.
 This allows time for the eggs to hatch and the new mealybugs to emerge from the ovisacs.
 Orthene and imidacloprid are systemic insecticides that can be used for mealybug control by homeowners.
 With Orthene, it would be a good idea to treat plants outdoors as Orthene has a distinct odor some find offensive.